EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

 ### _Purpose_

-This page documents the functioning of the preprocessor.
+This manual documents the functioning of Questaal's preprocessor.
 Many files in the Questaal suite (e.g. the main input file _ctrl.ext_{: style="color: green"}) are read through the prepocessor before they are used.